 Cheaper BI tools may support basic embedding, but they often lack the security, flexibility, and polish required to offer analytics as part of your core product.

-Why we recommend Looker (and similar alternatives)?
+Why do we recommend Looker (and similar alternatives)?

 At Shearwater Data, we work with a lot of different BI tools on the market.
 And we still come back to semantic-layer BI Tools like Looker for one simple reason: